Vanderbilt Commodores Logo

 Vanderbilt Commodores Symbol

-Gold and black are the main distinctive colors of Cornelius Vanderbilt.
-They were reflected in the logo, and the designers used a gradient to make the image more voluminous.
-As for the font, the letter “V” has an individual design and does not belong to the official typeface of the university (JJannon).
+Gold and black are Cornelius Vanderbilt’s main distinctive colors.
+The logo reflects them, and the designers used a gradient to make the image more voluminous.
+As for the font, the letter “V” has a distinctive design and is not part of the university’s official typeface, JJannon.
 It has elegant triangular serifs that balance visually heavy elements.